 What’s Resume Design?

+Most resume tips you find online address the content of your resume, but your design and layout are just as important to your job search.
 Resume design consists of everything from the color of your paper to the fonts and formatting.
-While many would debate how much is too much, the rule is to create impressive designs that show hiring managers you’re the creative and innovative person flush with outstanding ideas the resume says you are.
+While many would debate how much is too much, the trick is to create impressive designs that show hiring managers you’re the creative and innovative person flush with outstanding ideas the resume says you are.
 With today’s technology, resume design has included graphics and video.
 But one should be prudent with these tactics.
-Asking a hiring manager to review your Internet resume shouldn’t take up too much of their time.
+Asking a hiring manager to review your online resume shouldn’t take up too much of their time.
 Even as you try to impress, keep it simple and brief.

 Your resume design can either encourage or distract.
 Avoid widening margins too much.
 Don’t crowd text to get more information onto the page and absolutely do not use fonts smaller than 10.
 Use uniform spacing between sections, headings, text and bullets.
 Keep as much white space on the page as possible because it promotes a clean look and encourages a visual hierarchy.